-Europe Ahoy!
-7 Super Cheap Ways to Cross the Big Pond
+7 Super Cheap Ways to See the World

-I once got a flight from my hometown of London, England to Baltimore, Maryland for just $300.
-It can cost that much to just travel coast-to-coast sometimes – so if you think travelling across the Atlantic is expensive, think again!
-That trip to Europe may not be as far off as you think.
+I once got a flight from my hometown of London to Baltimore for just $300.
+Sometimes it can cost that much to just travel coast-to-coast United States — so if you think traveling across the Atlantic is expensive, think again!
+That trip to Europe or some other far-flung destination may not be as far off as you think.

 So without further ado, if you want to make a trip to our great continent without a high price tag, here are a few tips:

-Flight prices can really depend on what day you choose to fly.
+Flight prices can really depend on which day you choose to fly.
 Flight prices will be significantly more expensive (and fuller) on Fridays, Saturdays, and Sundays for obvious reasons.
-Mid-week flying is your best bet for cheap deals.
+Midweek flights are your best bet for cheap deals.

 2. Use the Internet to Find Cheap Flights.

 If you want some cheap direct flights to Europe with major airlines, go to Skyscanner for price comparison and the best deals.

 The nifty thing about this site is that you can search flights to “everywhere” if you’re flexible about where you want to travel.
 You can also be flexible on dates by searching for the cheapest deals in a specific month — or even throughout the whole year.
 Once you’ve selected all your options, you’ll get a list of (hopefully cheap) results, and you’ll be well on your way to Europe!

 After doing a quick search from “United States” to “Everywhere” at any time throughout the year, I found options for $231 roundtrip flights to Sweden, and even a $247 roundtrip to London from Boston in February.